 If you’ve always wanted a laser facial, but didn’t have the gumption to go through an ablative procedure that leaves skin wounds open, there may be another solution.
-Unlike lasers or IPL machines used to achieve deep skin resurfacing, the Portrait® plasma skin rejuvenation does its work under the skin’s surface.
+Unlike lasers or IPL machines used to achieve deep skin resurfacing, our Surrey Portrait® plasma skin rejuvenation does its work under the skin’s surface.
 This results in less downtime.
 It’s also a less invasive option for those with minimal signs of aging, hyperpigmentation, lesions or scarring.

-Portrait® plasma skin resurfacing (PSR) is only one of the tools in our arsenal to help with cosmetic skin conditions.
+Our Surrey Portrait® plasma skin resurfacing (PSR) is only one of the tools in our arsenal to help with cosmetic skin conditions.
 Sometimes, we use more than one technology to come up with a tailored solution for a client.
 We recommend booking a consultation, so we can learn more about your case.
 Then, we can offer you a treatment plan we feel will work best for your skin problem.